 Separate Property Stays Separate

-The first step in property division is straightforward: each spouse keeps what is solely theirs.
+The first step in property division is straightforward.
+Each spouse keeps what is solely theirs.
 Separate property typically includes assets owned before the marriage, gifts received individually, and inheritances.
-The court assigns each spouse's sole and separate property back to them.
-Everything else, including community property, joint tenancy assets, and other property held in common, gets divided equitably.
+Under Arizona law, the court assigns each spouse's sole and separate property back to them.
+Everything else gets divided equitably.
+This includes community property, joint tenancy assets, and other property held in common.

 The court shall assign each spouse's sole and separate property to such spouse.
 The court shall also divide the community, joint tenancy and other property held in common equitably, though not necessarily in kind, without regard to marital misconduct.

-A.R.S. § 25-318(A)An important detail for couples who moved to Arizona from another state: property acquired outside Arizona is treated as community property if it would have been community property had it been acquired here.
-This quasi-community property rule can significantly affect how out-of-state assets are divided.
+A.R.S. § 25-318(A)An important detail for divorcing couples who moved to Arizona from another state: property acquired outside Arizona is treated as community property if it would have been community property had it been acquired here.
+As a community property state, Arizona applies this rule broadly.
+It can significantly affect how out-of-state marital assets are divided.

 Property division is not just about assets.
-The court also considers all debts and obligations tied to the property, including taxes that would come due on a sale.
-The court can impress a lien on either spouse's separate property or awarded marital property to secure payment of the other party's interest, community debts, or child support and maintenance obligations.
+The court also considers all debts and obligations tied to the property.
+This includes taxes that would come due on a sale.
+Real estate, retirement accounts, bank accounts, and investment portfolios are all part of the equation.
+The court weighs the full financial picture when dividing assets and debts between the parties.